 The German Bundesliga is the highest level of Germany’s football league system.
 It was originally established by the German Football Association and is now operated by the Deutsche Fußball Liga.

-18 teams complete in the German Bundesliga and play one another twice every season, once at home and once away from home.
-A victory counts as 3 points, a draw as 1 point and a defeat has no point accredited to it.
+Eighteen teams complete in the German Bundesliga and play one another twice every season, once at home and once away from home.
+A victory counts as three points, a draw as one point and a defeat has no point accredited to it.
 The team that garners maximum points in a season is adjudged as the winners of the Bundesliga for that season.

 The 17th and 18th place teams in the Bundesliga are automatically relegated from the first division to the second division while the 16th place team have to confront the third place team from the 2nd Bundesliga to sustain their top flight status.